Laitielly/asr-keyword-spotting/README.md

-# Description of the project "Training an acer model based on the MatchboxNet architecture for the keyword spotting task"
+# Description of the project "Training an asr model based on the MatchboxNet architecture for the keyword spotting task"

 ## About the task